 PRESENTING 101

-Your gateway to the performing arts field!
+Your gateway to the Performing Arts field!

 This foundational nine-month program helps you understand the shared language and history of the industry, expand your knowledge of arts presenting, and develop the hard skills needed to produce and present live performances.
-Join the next cohort from October 1, 2025 - June 17, 2026.

 THE CURRICULUM